mmiah00/My-Shell/README.md

 ## Bugs
     - Output redirection > was able to work (hopefully) and write to the file when running ls -l > file for example.
         However, w > whofile leaves the file blank for some reason.
+    - ls -l > file would create a file with the content of ls not ls -l.

 ## Our Features:
     - char ** parse_args (char * line)